textpattern/textpattern.github.io/administration/write-panel.md

 #### Category

 This control - provided for assigning categories - is composed of two drop-down menus (empty by default) and an 'Edit' link.
-Assigning categories of course only works if *there is* at least one article category in the [Categories administration panel](https://docs.textpattern.io/administration/categories-panel) (there are three sample ones in a default install).
+Assigning categories of course only works if *there is* at least one article category in the [Categories panel](https://docs.textpattern.io/administration/categories-panel) (there are three sample ones in a default install).
 The 'Edit' link will open the Categories panel, where you can create or edit categories.

 The drop-down menus will both list *all* categories by their *title*.
 This basically allows you to put an article in up to two different categories, which you can then manipulate later according to your planned site architecture and content presentation (such level of discussion is out of scope here).
 For saved articles this control will show existing category assignments.